Coffins in sealed tombs tossed about like toys?

 “Graves and cemeteries are inherently spooky places.
 Even the best kept and cleanest ones carry with them some intangible air of death and decay.
 They are reminders of our mortality and where we will end up some day after we’ve cast off our mortal coil.
 These places are even spookier when they carry unexplained, supernatural mysteries.
 Graves, tombs, and cemeteries have long been known as places for paranormal or ghostly occurrences, and to find one of the more bizarre cases, one only has to look to the Caribbean paradise of Barbados.

 Barbados is an island in the Lesser Antilles of the southern Caribbean Sea and is best known as a sun-kissed, tropical island paradise popular among tourists and travelers aboard cruise ships.
 It is lesser known for its mysterious burial vault long known for the bizarre and unexplainable phenomena associated with it.
 In the early 19th century, starting from the year 1807, the Chase Family Vault in the Christ Church Parish cemetery of Barbados, quickly gained notoriety as a hotbed of supernatural activity, and has become one of the most enduring and enigmatic mysteries on the island…”

-For the complete piece click here.Share
+For the complete piece click here to go to Mysterious Universe.Share